burlachenkok/exploring-python3/python3-note.md

   8. There is no need to configure any build tool.
 The issue is that while using highly flexible tools like [CMake](https://cmake.org/cmake/help/book/mastering-cmake/) or [GNU Make](https://www.gnu.org/software/make/manual/make.pdf) to build your project using one of language supported by [GCC](https://gcc.gnu.org/) you have to spend plenty of time to figure out how to work with these tools (if you do not have this background already).

-  9. Parsing of the function in Python is performed only at the moment of the **direct call**, there is no compilation phase.
+  9. Parsing of the function in Python is performed only at the moment of the **direct call**; there is no compilation phase.

-  > What you gain with (8) and (9) is the ability to start a project fast, what you lose is subtle control of how your source code of the program is materialized into the executable program.
+  > What you gain with (8) and (9) is the ability to start a project fast; what you lose is subtle control of how your source code of the program materializes into the executable program.

-To run the script with a debugger call:
+To run the script with a debugger, call:

 ```bash
 python -m pdb scriptname.py